cake-build/website/input/docs/writing-builds/preprocessor-directives/module.md

 Order: 70
 Title: Module directive
-Description: Directive to add Cake modules
+Excerpt: Directive to add Cake modules
 ---

 The module directive lets you boostrap Cake modules by downloading them from a NuGet source.